CAVEconnectome/PyChunkedGraph/docs/segmentation_preprocessing.md

 Lastly, each supervoxel within a chunk is assigned an ID that is unique among all supervoxels _within_ the same chunk.
 This ID can be assigned at random but we recommend assigning IDs from a sequential ID space starting at 0.

-## Storing supervoxel edges
+## Storing supervoxel edges and components

 There are three types of edges:
-1. edges between supervoxels within a chunk
+1. `in_chunk`: edges between supervoxels within a chunk
-2. edges between supervoxels across chunks
-3. edges between parts of "the same" supervoxel in the unchunked segmentation that has been split across chunk boundary
+2. `cross_chunk`: edges between parts of "the same" supervoxel in the unchunked segmentation that has been split across chunk boundary
+3. `between_chunk`: edges between supervoxels across chunks

+Every pair of touching supervoxels has an edge between them.
+All edges are stored using [protobuf](https://github.com/seung-lab/PyChunkedGraph/blob/pcgv2/pychunkedgraph/io/protobuf/chunkEdges.proto).
+During ingest only edges of type 2.and 3. are copied into BigTable, whereas edges of type 1. are always read from storage to reduce cost.
+Similar to the supervoxel segmentation, we recommed storing these on GCloud in the same zone the ChunkedGraph server will be deployed in to reduce latency.

+To denote which edges form a connected component within a chunk, a component mapping needs to be created.
+This mapping is only used during ingest.

+More details on how to create these protobuf files can be found [here](https://github.com/seung-lab/PyChunkedGraph/blob/pcgv2/docs/storage.md).